Cashwini/PJSIPClient/README.md

 # PJSIPClient
 SIP Client with PJSIP - Use with ASTERISK Server

+PJSIP needs to be installed on the system before any of this can work.
+System Requirements: Ubuntu 14.04

 sip_client is a basic client program with SIP functionalities developed using PJSIP open source library.
 This client application is capable to add account, register and unregister, make a call and terminate calls, handle incoming calls